North Dakota Debt Relief

 Credit Scores

-North Dakotans also rank highly for their average credit scores, holding steady at 733 in both 2021 and 2022.
+North Dakotans also rank highly for their credit scores, with a strong average of 720.

 Since a credit score looks at your past credit history and current standing to predict how you'll use credit in the future, this equates to how likely you are to pay back loans on time.